It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 Fletcher: You slammed her, you dunked her donut, you gave her dog a Snausage!
 You stuffed her like a Thanksgiving turkey! (starts jumping up and down and making gobbling noises)

-- In American Beauty, Lester Burnham lets loose with a short one of these at his wife when she catches him, ah... "saying hi to his monster".
+- In American Beauty, Lester Burnham lets loose with a short one of these at his wife when she catches him masturbating: "Oh, all right!
+So shoot me, I was whacking off!
+That's right, I was choking the bishop, chafing the carrot, you know, saying "hi" to my monster!"

 - Robin Williams does this in Patch Adams to cheer up a dying patient who'd proven inconsolable, using a string of euphemisms for dying to tickle the morbid funny bone.